 What might affect my test results?

-If the test is done properly, the results should be accurate.
-But always keep in mind
+If the test is done correctly, the results should be accurate.
+But there is always

 How do I get ready for this test?